mustafa-rmd/cms/backend-java/services/cms/postman/README.md

 # CMS Service Postman Collection

-This Postman collection provides comprehensive API testing for the Thmanyah Content Management System (CMS) Service.
+This Postman collection provides comprehensive API testing for the Thmanyah Content Management System (CMS) Service, including the new **Async Import Operations** with background job processing using RabbitMQ.

 ## Overview

-The CMS Service manages shows (podcasts and documentaries) with full CRUD operations, filtering capabilities, user management, and external content import functionality.
+The CMS Service manages shows (podcasts and documentaries) with full CRUD operations, filtering capabilities, user management, and both synchronous and asynchronous external content import functionality.

 ## Collection Structure